 2. Expand the “Network Adapters” driver section from the list.

-3. Then, right-click the network driver you are using and choose “Update driver“.
+3. Then, right-click on your network driver you are using and choose “Uninstall device“.

 Fix-4 IP helper service-